rise-lab-skku/installation-guide/docs/ROS_in_WSL.md

 ---

-This page is based on the official [ROS installation page](http://wiki.ros.org/melodic/Installation/Ubuntu).
+This page is based on the official.
+[ROS kinetic installation](http://wiki.ros.org/kinetic/Installation), [ROS melodic installation](http://wiki.ros.org/melodic/Installation).

 1. Open your WSL.
 2. Setup your `sources.list`: Setup your computer to accept software from `packages.ros.org`.